 - 1. Open the AC Disconnect and remove the upper fan cover.
-Clean if necessary - 2.
-Inspect the fans for damage, tight bearings, or debris buildup - 3.
-Replace the cover, and restore AC power - 4.
-With the Converter operating, verify that all fans are operating, with no appreciable bearing or mechanical noise - 5.
-If a fan has failed, or is otherwise noisy or suspect, contact Ideal Power for a replacement unit
+Clean if necessary. - 2.
+Inspect the fans for damage, tight bearings, or debris buildup. - 3.
+Replace the cover, and restore AC power. - 4.
+With the Converter operating, verify that all fans are operating, with no appreciable bearing or mechanical noise. - 5.
+If a fan has failed, or is suspect, contact Ideal Power.